phoenix-artistrys/server-one/README.md

 # Upload a File

 How to upload on the main page of the repo (server) click add file.
 There you can upload ***files up to 25mb***.
 Click commit.
 It will ask you to commit to the main branch choose this ONLY. ***DO NOT MAKE A NEW BRANCH***, this is developer tool for creating alt-versions and is best left to ***WEB STAFF ONLY***.
-Please contact Newave to create folders.
 Files cannot be efficently moved so make sure to upload it in the correct folder.

 More info: https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository